-Because polyurea can contract and expand without rupturing, it can be used to create a moisture-tight seal that works in different temperature ranges.
+Also, because polyurea can contract and expand without rupturing, it is often used to create a moisture-tight seal that works in different temperature ranges.

 It is also resistant to abrasions, dents, and scratches as well.
 It is why polyurea is used for truck liners, coating military structures, and other items that may be exposed to bomb blasts and explosions.

 Hospitals are locations where viruses and bacteria present a danger to the inside.
 Coating the walls and floors with polyurea minimizes the risk of secondary infections in patients and limits the spread of diseases.